shubham-pampattiwar/design-scratch-pad/datamover-design.md

 crash consistent as it requires quiescing of data before the backup is taken thus affecting the availability of application.

 2. Volume Snapshots: Storage providers provide with volume snapshot capabilities via plugins.
 These snapshots are crash consistent but there is no guarantee that these snapshots are durable.
-These snapshots are generally stored locally in the cluster storage, so the cluster breaks then the snapshots are of no use.
+These snapshots are generally stored locally in the cluster storage, so if the cluster breaks then the snapshots are of no use.
 Velero also supports
 CSI volume snapshots, but as there is no data movement provided by Velero for these CSI snapshots they are not durable and dependent on the storage provider.

 In order to overcome the shortcomings we would like to propose an extensible design to support various data movers.
 Users can bring their own data mover